jamesloper/lemontron/_guides/software-guide.md

 Raspberry Pi.
 By the end, your printer will be fully configured and ready to begin printing.

 {% include button.html
-title = "Download Klipper Config Files" link = "/assets/downloads/config-20241010-155612.zip"
+title = "Download Klipper Config" link = "/assets/downloads/config-20241010-155612.zip"
+%}

+{% include button.html
+title = "Download Klipper Firmware" link = "/assets/downloads/klipper.uf2"
+notes = "Built on 2024-08-06"
 %}

 ## Burn an OS onto your MicroSD